AiJared/Python-RoadMap/OOP/OOP_Readme.md

 #### Hierarchy of Numeric Progressions

 As a second example of the use of inheritance, we develope a hierarchy of classes for iterating numeric progressions.
 A **numeric progression** is a sequence of numbers, where each number depends on one or more of the previous numbers.
 For example, an **arithmetic progression** determines the next number by adding a fixed constant to the previous value and a **geometric progression** determines the next number by multiplying the previous value by a fixes constant.

+To maximize reusability of code, we develope a hierarchy of classes stemming from a general base class that we name **Progression**.
+Technically, the Progression class produces the progression of whole numbers: 0, 1, 2, ....However, this class is designed to serve as the base class for the progression types, providing as much common functionality as possible, and thereby minimizing the burden on the subclasses.